Weekend masses have resumed

 So, looking at this crisis, let us not be upset, angry, grumble or complain; instead let us remember that Pain is a sign that we are alive, Problems are a sign that we are strong and prayer is a HOPE we are not alone.
 We are running in circles looking for some cure for this disease, but in fact, what is needed right now is humility to bend our knees in prayer.
 If we can acknowledge this truth and condition in our hearts and minds, our lives will be more meaningful, different and worthwhile".

 HOPE - it is what makes us look forward to tomorrow.
-So let us look forward to when we can meet together again in Church.
-I pray that you will stay well and safe - and I look forward to seeing you soon.
+So let us look forward to when a vaccine has been developed to help us all be safe.
+I pray that you will stay well - and I look forward to seeing you in Church if you feel safe joining us.
+If you not - know that you are in our prayers.